Topology of the octonionic flag manifold: Introduction

-The second result about $H^*_M(Fl(\O))$ gives a Goresky-Kottwitz-MacPherson type presentation of this ring (cf. \cite{Go-Ko-Ma}, where formulas for the equivariant cohomology of certain spaces with actions of tori have been obtained).
-We will see that the fixed point set of the $M$ action on $Fl(\O)$ can be identified with the symmetric group $\Sigma_3$.
-We set
+The second result about $H^*_M({\rm Fl}(\O))$ gives a Goresky-Kottwitz-MacPherson type presentation of this ring (cf.~\cite{Go-Ko-Ma}, where formulae for the equivariant cohomology of certain spaces with actions of tori have been obtained).
+We will see that the fixed point set of the $M$-action on ${\rm Fl}(\O)$ can be identified with the symmetric group $\Sigma_3$.
+We put